-Installation – Sometimes there is a lead time for delivery of hardware and software, installation of infrastructure components like networking facilities and data collection/display devices, and installation of software that could be anywhere from several days to several weeks or more.
+- Installation: Sometimes there is a lead time for delivery of hardware and software, installation of infrastructure components like networking facilities and data collection/display devices, and installation of software that could be anywhere from several days to several weeks or more.
 Cloud-based ERP may have little or no installation lead time and no software installation requirements.

-Data conversion and loading – Once the ERP technology and ERP system software is ready, data must be entered and/or moved into the system’s database.
+- Data conversion and loading: Once the ERP technology and ERP system software is ready, data must be entered and/or moved into the system’s database.
 This includes “basic records” like customer, vendor and item master files, bills of material, production facilities and routings, general ledger chart of accounts, and the like.
-Just before going live, active transactional data is converted or transactional activity is transitioned into the new ERP system software.
+Just before going live, active transactional data is converted, or transactional activity is transitioned, into the new ERP system software.
 Some of this activity can be completed in parallel with other tasks like training and validation.
 IT resources and consultants/contractors can primarily accomplish some of this activity, as well.
 While a significant amount of time and effort is required, this requirement will not add significantly to the implementation timeline.

-Testing and validation – IT resources will be heavily involved in this task, working with the users to compare and examine both basic records and transactional data to verify that the data is exactly as it should be (and at least as accurate as in the incumbent system) and that the new ERP system software is producing the expected results.
+- Testing and validation: IT resources will be heavily involved in this task, working with the users to compare and examine both basic records and transactional data to verify that the data is exactly as it should be (and at least as accurate as in the incumbent system) and that the new ERP system software is producing the expected results.
 Testing and validation occurs over an extended period as each functional area loads data and starts processing (test) transactions by the users during training and procedure development.
 This is not necessarily parallel operation; in most cases, it is more of a “pilot” testing situation.
 Testing and validation do not add much to the timeline explicitly but must be considered in planning the duration of the training and procedure development process.

-Cut-over and “go live” – This can be instantaneous (sometimes called a ‘big bang’ approach), phased in piece-by-piece, or parallel operation where users are expected to keep the old system and the new system in operation simultaneously for a specified period of time (typically one or two accounting periods).
+- Cut-over and “go live”: Going live can be instantaneous (sometimes called a ‘big bang’ approach), phased in piece-by-piece, or parallel operation where users are expected to keep the old system and the new system in operation simultaneously for a specified period of time (typically one or two accounting periods).

-Follow-through and project completion – Implementation is not complete once the new system is ‘live’ and the old system is turned off.
+- Follow-through and project completion: Implementation is not complete once the new system is ‘live’ and the old system is turned off.
 Users and technical support resources must continue to validate and verify proper operation; user training should continue to enable a more extensive use of what the ERP system software has to offer and expand the benefits of the system.

 ERP implementations pave the way to continued success

 As your company grows and changes, as markets evolve, as people come and go and work their way up through the company structure, as technology continues to offer new challenges and opportunities, your ERP system will change and so will your use of the system.
-Be sure to keep the user community involved and informed so that your new ERP system will continue to provide the data management support you need for continued success.
+This is the definition of digital transformation.
+It’s an ongoing journey that transforms your business, over and over again.

 ERP implementation is a necessary first step but is only just that—a first step.
-Contact our Acumatica team as you begin to move forward and let us collaborate with your team through every step – or phase – of the way.
+Contact our Acumatica team as you begin to move forward and let us collaborate with your team through every step (or phase) of the way.